AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 - **Abstraction**  Abstraction is key to achieve simplicity at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
 APIs and Terraform templates also benefit from this abstraction as fewer of them need to be managed.

-- **Service Extension** We integrated and developed applications for popular logging services to forward events, alerts and a turn key dashboard to achieve simplicity at operation time.
-Traditional virtualized firewall appliance can be optimally deployed by Aviatrix.
+- **Service Extension** As part of the product offering, we provide service integration to Splunk, SumoLogic, Datadog, Duo, Okta, SAML IDPs and firewall appliance deployment.

 - **Centrally Managed** A single pane of glass to manage all your cloud network scattered in different regions and clouds.
 Hitless software upgrade eliminates operation downtime and maintenance window.